 Customize Your Ceremony Backdrop

-For the ultimate romantic ambiance, ask your calligrapher to design a custom-made ceremony backdrop with a brief passage from a book, movie, or song that has special meaning to you.
+For the ultimate ambiance, ask your calligrapher to design a custom-made ceremony backdrop with a brief passage from a book, movie, or song that has special meaning for you.
 This wedding even showcased calligraphy (the & symbol) on the flower girl and ring bearer's wagon!

 Embrace Your Locale's Color Palette